erisprotocol/docs/Products/Amp Extractor/readme.md

 ## Second generation

-In the second generation of our product we will extend it to also allow splitting other amp[ASSET]
+In the second generation of our product we will extend it to also allow splitting other amp[ASSET] like amp[LP] from Amp Compounder.

 ## Third generation